James Anderson (cricketer): Media

 Anderson became the first cricketer to model naked for Attitude, "Britain's biggest-selling gay magazine", in September 2010.
-He stated "if there are any gay cricketers they should feel confident enough to come out because I don't think there is any homophobia in cricket."
+He stated, "If there are any gay cricketers, they should feel confident enough to come out, because I don't think there is any homophobia in cricket".

 Domestic career

 Anderson made his competitive debut for the Lancashire Cricket Board in a List A one-day match against Suffolk in the 2000 NatWest Trophy, where he claimed the wicket of Russell Catley as his first competitive wicket.
 Anderson later made his first-class debut for Lancashire in 2002; he played 13 matches and took 50 wickets at an average of 22.28, including three five-wicket hauls.
 He took his maiden first-class wicket in May 2002, dismissing Ian Ward.
-He was awarded the NBC Denis Compton Award for Lancashire's most promising young County player in the 2002 season.
+He was awarded the NBC Denis Compton Award for Lancashire's Most Promising Young County Player in the 2002 season.
 In 2003, Anderson became the youngest player to take a hat-trick for Lancashire, just a week before his Test match debut against Zimbabwe; it was the first hat-trick at Old Trafford in eight years.
 In a match against Worcestershire in May 2004, Anderson recorded his maiden first-class ten-wicket haul.

 2005 was Anderson's first full season for Lancashire.
-He was propelled into the England side soon after his Lancashire debut and had returned to rediscover his form after winter tours with England where he had spent most of his time on the sidelines, and when given a chance for England he often bowled poorly due to a lack of match practice.
-He finished the season with 60 first-class wickets at an average of 30.21 and 27 one day wickets at an average of 22.00.
+He was propelled into the England side soon after his Lancashire debut and had returned to rediscover his form after winter tours with England, where he had spent most of his time on the sidelines; when given a chance for England, he often experienced complications with bowling, due to a lack of match practice.
+He finished the season with 60 first-class wickets at an average of 30.21 and 27 one-day wickets at an average of 22.00.

 Anderson was prevented from playing much for Lancashire in the 2006 season by a stress fracture of the back sustained in early May.